 Students seeking admission to the program with a voice, piano, organ, or orchestral instrument principal must present an audition at Bob Jones University or send a tape if conditions prevent a live audition.
 Those wishing to pursue a choral conducting principal must audition in person.
+All graduate students in the Division of Music must take the Music Theory Placement Test prior to enrollment.
+Those not passing this test will register for MT 499 (Theory Review).
+Graduate credit is not available for this remedial class.

 Conducting and composition principals must demonstrate senior-level ability in one performance area.
 Composition principals must submit a portfolio of original compositions and must successfully pass the Music Theory Placement Test.
+Failure to pass this test will remove the student from the composition principal.

-Orchestral Instrument principals include: violin, viola, cello, flute, oboe, clarinet, bassoon, saxophone, trumpet, French horn, trombone, euphonium, tuba, or percussion.
+Orchestral Instrument principals include: violin, viola, cello, double bass, flute, oboe, clarinet, bassoon, saxophone, trumpet, French horn, trombone, euphonium, tuba or percussion.